Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 Passing in the [connection string](/transports/msmq/connection-strings.md) when configuring transports is no longer supported.
 If the connection string is passed, the following exception will be thrown at endpoint start-up:

 > System.Exception : Passing in MSMQ settings such as DeadLetterQueue, Journaling etc via a connection string is no longer supported.
-Use code level API.
+Use code-level API.

 New APIs have been added for each of the settings, namely, DisableDeadLetterQueueing, DisableConnectionCachingForSends, UseNonTransactionalQueues, EnableJournaling and TimeToReachQueue.
 See the [transport configuration documentation](/transports/msmq/transportconfig.md) for more details on the usage.

-### MSMQ Subscription Storage
+### MSMQ subscription storage

 The default queue for the subscription storage has been switched from `NServiceBus.Subscriptions` to `[EndpointName].Subscriptions` if the subscription queue has not been explicitly configured.